diplodocuslongus/boids_opengl/README.md

 ## 0 - Modifications (diplodocuslongus)

-- CMakeLists modif so the code runs on ubuntu 24- Command line argument inputs
+- CMakeLists modif so the code runs on ubuntu 22/24
+- fix zoom in out with mouse wheel scroll
+- Command line argument inputs

 ## 1 - Installation